Ari-Weinberg/elasticsearch-pipeline-tester/README.md

 A modern web application for testing Elasticsearch ingest pipelines by sending log data through a selected pipeline and viewing the transformed results.

+### Note: This appliction was almost fully vibe coded.
+Definitely dont expose this to the internet.

 ## Features

 - Connect to Elasticsearch clusters using credentials